 Security Item means User Access Credentials, passphrases, Private Keys, Digital Certificates, Electronic Workspace identifiers and other items as specified from time to time.

-Signer means a User authorised by the Subscriber to Digitally Sign Registry Instruments and other electronic Documents on behalf of the Subscriber.
+Signer means a User authorised by the Subscriber to Digitally Sign electronic Registry Instruments and other electronic Documents on behalf of the Subscriber.

 SPEAR means the computerised system for Surveying and Planning through Electronic Applications and Referrals developed by the Department as modified from time to time.